urql-graphql/urql/.changeset/rich-camels-hunt.md

 '@urql/svelte': patch
 ---

-This fixes node-resolution when using Webpack, this bugged out when resolving nested modules since it would start to use pkg.json[main] instead of module.
+Fix node resolution when using Webpack, which experiences a bug where it only resolves `package.json:main` instead of `module` when an `.mjs` file imports a package.